Here are 5 top tips for teaching History:

 - Clear, coherent narratives concerning people, institutions, places or events.

-- Small-scale human stories that make larger-scale historical stories, events or changes meaningful and memorable, and conversely, macro-stories conveyed through generalisations and categorisations.
+- Small-scale human stories make larger-scale historical stories, events or changes meaningful and memorable, and conversely, macro-stories are conveyed through generalisations and categorisations.

 - Chronological frameworks e.g. of historical periods, rulers in sequence etc.